Connect with us

 Jackson City Attorney Catoria Martin said during Thursday's meeting that even though the order would "technically" be a public document after being voted on, she wasn't sure whether the city could release it until it was filed with the court.
 Martin said her office also had to go through and "scrub" confidential watermarks from the document.

-The council also voted to allow the mayor to apply for a $3 million grant from the EPA to comply with drinking water regulations.
+The council also voted to allow the mayor to apply for a $3 million grant from the EPA to help comply with drinking water regulations.

-On Wednesday, the EPA's Office of Inspector General announced that it was continuing its investigation that began in September, two avenues: the office is both evaluating the EPA's response to Jackson's drinking water violations, as well as conducting an audit to see how spending decisions at the and local levels impacted the recent water crisis.
+On Wednesday, the EPA's Office of Inspector General announced that it was continuing its investigation that began in September, following two avenues: the office is both evaluating the EPA's response to Jackson's drinking water violations, as well as conducting an audit to see how spending decisions at the state and local levels impacted the recent water crisis.

 Below is a copy of what the city council voted on Thursday: